 - Thyme and bay leaf: Aromatics to give the soup depth.

-- Half and half: Since the cauliflower itself will help thicken the soup and we have a hefty, cream-filled brie on top, we're keeping it a weensy bit lighter with the half and half.
+- Half and half: Since the cauliflower itself will help thicken the soup and we have a hefty, creamy brie on top, we're keeping it a weensy bit lighter with the half and half.
+You can definitely substitute some heavy cream for some of the half and half if you're looking for a richer flavor.

-- Brie: Choose a good brie from France.
+- French brie cheese: Choose a good brie from France.
 American brie has a different consistency and will not melt as well.
-Believe me, I tried it so you don't have to.
+Believe me, I tested it and it didn't work.

-Place a lid on the Dutch oven and bring the mixture to a boil.
-Turn the heat down to medium low and simmer for about 15 minutes, or until the cauliflower pierces easily with a fork.
+Cover with a lid and bring to a boil.
+Reduce heat to medium low, simmer for about 15 minutes, or until the cauliflower pierces easily with a fork.
 Remove from heat.

 Remove the thyme and bay leaves.
-If any stray thyme leaves have gotten loose from the stems, try to get them out, but it's not a big deal.
 Use an immersion blender or a regular blender to blend the soup until it's creamy smooth.
 (Use caution when putting hot liquids in a blender!)

 If you find the soup is overly thick, you can add a little more water, but remember you still have half and half to add.

 Stir in the half and half, and salt to taste.
-Place the creamy cauliflower soup back over medium heat until it's piping hot.
+Place the soup back over medium heat until it's piping hot.
+Serve topped with a couple of slices of brie.

 Place a couple of slices of brie on top of each bowl of soup and season with freshly ground black pepper.

-- I love my immersion blender.
-I have had mine, a Braun, for probably 20 years!
+- Immersion blenders work well for hot soup: I love my immersion blender.
+I have had mine for probably 20 years!
 I prefer using it as opposed to a regular blender for hot soups, because you can just blend it right in the pot, and you don't have to worry about the venting and exploding that can sometimes happen with hot liquids in blenders.
 If you do use a regular blender, be sure to do small amounts at a time, and make sure the vent is open on the top so steam can escape.

-- How do you add flavor to cauliflower soup?
 By making it taste as much like cauliflower as possible, and that means using very light aromatic seasonings, and using water as your stock.
 Cooking the cauliflower in water makes the water taste like cauliflower.
 Now you have a base that hasn't covered up or lost any of that cauliflower flavor.
-I find that chicken stock can dull the flavor of some vegetable soups, and that using vegetable stock can make it taste like a whole different group of vegetables than the ones that are in your soup.
-To me, vegetable stock has a distinct sweetness to it, so I use water instead.

-- How do you thicken cauliflower soup?
 To make this soup nice and thick, blend the cauliflower until it is smooth using as little liquid as possible.
 The half and half will add some thickness to it, but really it relies on the cauliflower itself for thickening.
-So don't over do it on the amount of cooking water.
-You can always add a little more when you're blending if you need it.

-- Can you freeze creamy cauliflower soup?
-Yes, this soup freezes well.
+Yes, this soup freezes well if you do it before you've added the brie.
 Store it in an airtight container in the freezer for up to a month.
-To reheat, let thaw in the fridge, then bring to a simmer in a saucepan over medium heat.
+To reheat, let thaw in the fridge, then bring to a simmer in a saucepan over medium heat, then top with brie for serving.

 Recipe